I7-Examples/Bronze/README.md

 ## Development

-Bronze has been updated for compatibility with Inform 7 build 6M62.
+Bronze is currently compatible with Inform 7 build 6M62.